 Days 1–3: Maun, Botswana / Linyanti Private Reserve

 Our Botswana photo tour begins on arrival in the safari capital of Maun.
-We meet our Expedition Leader at the airport and transfer by light aircraft to the private reserve of Linyanti.
+We meet our Expedition Leader at the airport and transfer by light aircraft to the Linyanti Private Reserve.
 Among Africa's most dramatic big-game country, the Linyanti's tree-dotted plains are home to abundant predators like lion, leopard and spotted hyena, as well as plentiful hoofed game and enormous elephant herds.

 the Linyanti River.
 Species we may have a chance to photograph include buffalo, zebra, tsessebe, giraffe, kudu, impala and possibly a pack of wild dogs on the hunt.
-Interesting water-adapted species frequent the marshes along the river, and we'll hope to get an action shot of red lechwe bounding through the water.
-Afternoon drives often return after dark in the hopes of spotting shyer nocturnal animals such as genet, civet, serval, porcupine, and on rare occasion, aardwolf.
-In the evenings, share stories around the crackling campfire at our private camp before retiring to well-appointed tents evocative of a vintage era of safari travel, where we're lulled to sleep by the captivating night sounds of the African bush.
+Interesting water-adapted species frequent the marshes along the river, and we hope to get an action shot of red lechwe bounding through the water.
+Afternoon drives often return after dark in hope of spotting shyer nocturnal animals such as genet, civet, serval, porcupine and, on rare occasion, aardwolf.
+In the evenings, share stories around our private camp's crackling campfire before retiring to well-appointed tents evocative of a vintage era of safari travel—then be lulled to sleep by the captivating night sounds of the African bush.

 Days 4–6: Okavango Delta—Santawani Private Concession